Deep Learning for Data-Driven Districting-and-Routing: Districting Solution Strategy

 \subsection{Initial Solution}

-Due to the cardinality constraints on the number of BUs per district (between $n_\textsc{l}$ and $n_\textsc{u}$) and the requirement that the districts must remain connected, even locating an initial feasible solution of the districting-and-routing problem is NP-complete by reduction from the balanced connected $k$-partition problem (BCP-$k$ -- \citealt{Dyer1985}).
-Consequently, we rely on the solution of a mixed integer linear program to construct an initial feasible solution, using a compact network-flow formulation of the BCP-$k$ from \citet{miyazawa2020flow}.
+As discussed in Section~\ref{sec:problem-statement}, finding an initial solution of the districting-and-routing problem is NP-hard due to the connectivity and district balance constraints.
+Consequently, we rely on the solution of an MILP to construct an initial feasible solution, using a compact network-flow formulation of the balanced connected $k$-partition problem from \citet{miyazawa2020flow}.

 Given the initial graph $G(V, E)$ representing the adjacency between the different BUs, the network flow formulation uses an auxiliary directed graph $H(V \cup S, A)$ in which $S$ is a set of~$k$ source vertices, one for each district.
 The set of arcs $A$ is obtained by including two opposite arcs $(u,v)$ and $(v,u)$ for each edge $\{u,v\} \in E$, as well as an arc between each $u \in S$ and $v \in V$.
-Binary design variables $y_{ij}$ take value $1$ when $(i,j)$ carries some flow and $f_{ij}$ is the amount of flow.
+Binary design variables $y_{ij}$ take the value $1$ when $(i,j)$ carries some flow, and $f_{ij}$ is the amount of flow.
 With this, the feasibility model seeks a solution that satisfies: